posac/kotlin-coroutines-playground/Notex.md

   - holds place where we should return
   - is responsible to re-trigger suspended function
 - similar to callbacks but without callbacks

+Not recommended to use unless you are creating your custom libraries and want to avoid dependencies to kotlinx.coroutines

 ##  kotlinx.coroutines